Wingkelinks/hide_and_chic_MSP4/README.md

 Navigation options are updated depending on a user's status:
 - whether they are registered and logged in or not
-- and if they are logged in as admin, certain priveleges are made available
+- and if they are logged in as admin, certain privileges are made available

 #### **Footer**